 Mustapha has 5 shirts.

-It is recommended that students be exposed to divisions with a remainder from a young age, since in everyday life, the divisions we make are not always round numbers.
-It is important to introduce these divisions in a context related to students' experiences, as it is an abstract concept.
+It is recommended that students have experience with division problems that have a remainder from a young age, since in everyday contexts, division does not always result in a whole number.
+It is important to introduce these scenarios in a context related to students' experiences, as it is an abstract concept.

 Example